bolt/docs/docs/installation/quick-install.md

 php app/nut init
 ```

+View this short screencast, to see it in action:

+<script type="text/javascript" src="https://asciinema.org/a/129086.js" id="asciicast-129086" async></script>

 If this set of commands didn't work because your server doesn't have `curl`,
 use `wget` instead.